JanotLeLapin/Petals/README.md

 ./gradlew shadowJar # MacOS & Linux
 ```

-You can now add the Petals API to your `build.gradle` dependencies.
+You can now add the Petals API to your dependencies in `build.gradle`.

 ```groovy
 repositories {